hillin/ue4launcher/README.md

 ## Third-Party Libraries
 **Extended WPF Toolkit** is employed in this project.
 It will be restored through nuget automatically.
+**Cortura.Fody** is used to pack all the assemblies together, to make this utility a single-file program.

 # Developer Mode and Edit Mode
-**ue4launcher** has 3 modes:
+**ue4launcher** has 2 modes:
-- **Public Mode**: ue4launcher is used as a public launcher, with most of its features hidden.
-This could be used as a user launcher of your cooked project.
-To run ue4launcher in public mode, simply run *ProjectLauncher.exe* without any arguments.
-- **Developer Mode**: run *ProjectLauncher.exe* with *-dev* arg.
-In developer mode, all the features are available, except for you can't save your modifications to profiles.
+- **Standard Mode**: run *ProjectLauncher.exe* directly.
+In standard mode, all the features are available, except for you can't save your modifications to profiles.
 This could be the daily mode for project developers.
-- **Developer Edit Mode**: run *ProjectLauncher.exe* with *-dev -edit* arg.
+- **Edit Mode**: run *ProjectLauncher.exe* with *-edit* arg.
 Profiles are allowed to be modified in this mode.